mapbox/cpp/glossary.md

 ### link time optimization

-Link time optimization (LTO) describes a method for "intermodular" optimizations on code (also known as "cross program" or "whole program optimization").
+Link time optimization (LTO) describes a method for "intermodular" optimizations on code (also known as "interprocedural", cross program",  or "whole program" optimization).

 LTO describes when optimizations are applied across [translation units](#translation-unit) through coordination between the compiler and the linker.